snowiewdev/cheatsheet/aws.md

 ### Pricing Options
 - On-Demand: for short-term, irregular worklaod that cannot be interrupted(first time)
-- Spot Instance: can withstand interruption, for testing or short-term use with flexible start & end times
+- Spot Instance: can withstand interruption, for testing or short-term use with flexible start & end times, saves 90%
 - Savings Plan: have discount package over on-demannd pricing (1 or 3 year term)
-- Dedicated Instance/ Reserved Instance: biling discount with (1 or 3 year term)
+- Dedicated Instance/ Reserved Instance: biling discount with (1 or 3 year term),  do not require you to commit to consistent amount of compute usage over the contract duration
 - Dedicated Server: physical server with EC2 fully dedicated for your use

 ### Auto-Scaling